Last Updated: April 29th, 2022 by Kristen Douglas

 You can also take a free shuttle to a Phillies game aboard the “Taxi Crab” which is provided by a popular local sports bar named Chickie & Pete’s, famous for the Crab Fries.
 This place is now a chain, but it was once voted the 3rd best sports bar in America by ESPN.
 You pay a small fee to park at the Packer Avenue restaurant, and then they shuttle you to and from the game.
 Chickie & Pete’s crabfries are also available at a stand inside the ballpark.

 Another option if you happen to be staying nearby is to avoid the crowded subway car and the stress of traffic and grab an Uber ride.
 Ubers can easily pull right up along the many streets around the park.
 If you’ve never used Uber, click here and get your first ride free.

 Driving to a Phillies Game

 There are places to park for free near Citizens Bank Park, although they can be difficult to find.
 Probably your best opportunity for free parking at a Phillies game is on Lawrence St. You will find this street about 2 blocks east of the stadium, and there is a decent amount of on the street parking available.

-The most stress-free choice for affordable parking at the Phillies game is using Park Whiz.
+The most stress-free choice for affordable parking at the Phillies game is using Parking Panda.
 This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever leave your house.
 Here is a list of upcoming games, just click the date you need to find the cheapest spots: